Warbo/chriswarbo-net/projects/units/quick_wins.md

    turns, with a value around 6.28… radians per turn.
 In which case ¼τ can be read as "a quarter of the radians in a turn", which is about 1.57… radians.

-Both of these interpetations are equivalent/interchangable: the syntax we write down is the same for both, how we choose to interpret them is a matter of taste and convenience.
+Both of these interpretations are equivalent/interchangable: the syntax we write down is the same for both, how we choose to interpret them is a matter of taste and convenience.